LibreWulf/fullmoon/README.md

 Status
 ------

-Sunset time logic has been implemented, but the script itself is still non functional.
+Sunset time and moon phase calculation logic has been implemented, but the script itself is still non functional.